 A Place to Honor Grief: This site is dedicated to honor and understand the grieving process.
 Encouraging men and women to honor the person in their life who died by writing about a part of their own grief and healing.

 Wrongful Death Information and Statistics: Wrongful death statistics and information about negligence including the most common medical mistakes.

 American Motorcyclist Association: The AMA focuses on motorcycle rights, motorcycle riding, and racing through its government relations work, by sanctioning road and off-road motorcycle riding activities and overseeing professional and amateur motorcycle racing events.

 Illinois Free Motorcycle Rider Safety Training Courses: Register for the annual free Motorcycle Rider Safety Training Courses here.

-ARTICLE: Being open can be critical to help injured children heal: Many injured children need to discuss the details of an accident, dog bite or other injury to heal emotionally afterwards.
+ARTICLE: Being open can be critical to help injured children heal: Many injured children need to discuss the details of an accident, dog bite, or other injury to heal emotionally afterward.
 USA Today, July 12, 2009

 Illinois’ Children’s Hospital, Research Foundation: Ranked as one of the best children’s hospitals in the country by U.S. News World Report magazine, Children’s serves as the pediatric referral center for Chicago and the Midwest.